CS5001-khoury/hw01/instructions/README.md

 # Homework 1: Welcome to CS5001

-First before you start this homework assignment, make sure you compete the syllabus quiz!
+First before you start this homework assignment, make sure you complete the syllabus quiz!
 You won't be able to turn in this homework until you score a 4 of 4 on the quiz.
 Now let's start.
 Part of this homework will be auto-graded and parts will be graded via TAs.
-You will have four points possible for this assignment, each corresponding to a Tier Mastery category (see the syllabus!)
+You will have four points possible for this assignment, each corresponding to a Tier Mastery category (see the syllabus!).
+It is pretty common to have 3 points with the autograder and the final point being your manually graded point.

+You will be linked template files to use throughout these instructions.
+You can download them, or if you view the raw code you can copy and past into IDLE saving out the files.
+Really downloading them to a folder for the assignment, and then opening the files in IDLE is probably the easier path in the long one to prevent accidental copy and paste errors.
+You can also download this entire repository at once by going to [https://github.com/CS5001-khoury/hw01](https://github.com/CS5001-khoury/hw01) and clicking the green code button, and then 'download zip'.
+Needless to say, there are a number of ways to get to the templates, and you will slowly develop a workflow that works best for you!

 ## Task 0: warm-up - Star Rating App

-Use the provided template file called [star_rating.py](star_rating.py).
+Use the provided template file called [star_rating.py](../star_rating.py).
 The file does have logical errors in it, but you should be able to load it fine into IDLE.
 If you run the file without changes, it should output the following:

 ```text
 1 star rating: